-From Year 7 you have been encouraged to think about the choices which are available to you after Year 11, from academic and applied qualifications such as A levels and Diplomas to job related study such as T-Levels, Apprenticeships and Traineeships.
-You will continue to receive careers education, information, advice and guidance through your PSHCE and tutor time programmes in Key Stage 4.
-There will also be visits from local colleges and training providers to discuss different types of qualifications and training available at 16.
+From Year 7 you have been encouraged to think about the choices which are available to you after Year 11, from academic and applied qualifications such as A-levels and Diplomas to job related study such as T-Levels, Apprenticeships and Traineeships.
+You will continue to receive careers education, information, advice and guidance through your RSHE and tutor time programmes in Key Stage 4.
+There will also be visits to local colleges and visits from training providers to discuss different types of qualifications and training available at 16 years.
 Additional support and guidance are provided by our Careers Advisor, who is in school on a regular basis.
-The careers advisor also attends the Year 8, 9, 10 and 11 Parents' Evenings and can provide one to one advice where necessary.
+The Careers Advisor can provide one-to-one advice where necessary.